lofcz/LlmTornado/README.md

-# .NET SDK for accessing the OpenAI Compatible APIs such as GPT-4, GPT-3.5-intruct and DALL-E 3
+# .NET SDK for accessing the OpenAI Compatible APIs such as GPT-4, GPT-3.5-intruct, and DALL-E 3

 A simple .NET library to use with various OpenAI compatible providers, such as [OpenAI](https://platform.openai.com/docs/api-reference), [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service), [KoboldCpp](https://github.com/LostRuins/koboldcpp/releases) (v1.45.2+).
-Supports features such as function calling in conjunction with streaming, caches is's own `HttpClient`s.
+Supports features such as function calling in conjunction with streaming, caches its own `HttpClient`s.

-Features scheduled for open sourcing:
+Features scheduled for open-sourcing:
-- High level plugin API.
+- High-level plugin API.
 - Approximate token counting for streaming & function calling.

 ## Quick Example